 The Cake Layer

-Slice the pound cake in thick slabs.
+Slice the pound cake in thick slabs, inch or inch-and-a-half.
 If you are using a frosted cake, cut the frosting off and eat it yourself while you are making this recipe, alternating with sips of wine or whisky to cut the gooiness.
 Line the inside of a large clear glass bowl with the cake slabs.
 Sprinkle all but 4 T of the orange liqueur over the cake, soaking it completely.
 There should be some free liquid slopping in the bottom of the bowl.
 Set the rest of the liqueur aside.

 Heat the marmalade carefully in the microwave, stirring occasionally, until it pours freely.
 Pour the marmalade over the soppy cake slabs.